Changhao Chen

 Our major contributions have been in the following research directions:

-Open-World Spatial Perception: We develop novel learning and geometric methods for open-vocabulary 3D occupancy prediction, self-supervised learning-based SLAM, and city-scale neural positioning and rendering.
+Perception — Open-World Spatial Understanding: We develop principled learning-based and geometric methods for open-vocabulary 3D occupancy prediction, self-supervised SLAM, and city-scale neural localization and rendering, enabling robots to perceive and reason about unbounded, dynamic environments.

-Robust State Estimation: We pioneer deep learning-based inertial motion tracking and task-driven multimodal fusion systems that deliver reliable state estimation while mitigating environmental influences.
+Kinematics — Robust State Estimation: We pioneer deep learning-based inertial motion tracking and task-driven multimodal fusion systems that deliver accurate and robust state estimation under diverse and challenging conditions.

 news